jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 *   **Invoice Processing:** This is almost always bogged down by manual data entry, chasing approvals, and human error.
 Automating this can deliver quick, tangible financial benefits that get everyone's attention.
 *   **Employee Expense Reports:** Honestly, who enjoys this process?
 Simplifying it is a fantastic way to boost team morale and reclaim a surprising number of administrative hours.

 By picking one of these, you set yourself up for a quick, visible success.
-A win here builds the confidence—and the political capital—you need to take on bigger, more complex workflows down the line.
+A win here builds the confidence - and the political capital - you need to take on bigger, more complex workflows down the line.

 > Your first project shouldn't be about a massive transformation.
 It's about proving the concept.
 A tangible success, even a small one, is the single best way to get everyone excited for what comes next.